Det-Tech/Det-Tech/README.md

 <div>

-### I love the idea of blockchain and the fact that I can do something with it.
+### I love world and Internet
-### we can even prevent global warming with blockchain
+### We can create everything with Internet.
-### If you can dream it, you can do it.
+### Please contact with me, proninkirilll228@gmail.com.
+I will help you so that you can success perfect.
 ### Thanks
 <br />